mstechly/vqf/README.md

 I do not claim that the preprocessing part is perfect, though from manual inspection it seems to be working in most cases.
 Below are some known bugs.

 - Current version of code doesn't produce correct results for number 1465 (factors: 293 and 5).
-This doesn't happen always (see note about randomness above)
+This doesn't happen always (see note about randomness above).
 - There are still some additional rules to add / cases to fix (see TODO in `preprocessing.py`).